rdiaz02/EvAM-Tools/README.md

 ### Docker images
-We provide two docker images, one for running the Shiny app, and another with  RStudio to run the evamtools package directly.
+We provide two Docker images, one for running the Shiny app, and another with  RStudio to run the evamtools package directly.
 They are available from https://hub.docker.com/r/rdiaz02/evamshiny and https://hub.docker.com/r/rdiaz02/evamrstudio ; the first for running the Shiny app, the second for using the package from RStudio.
 Pull the one you need (`docker pull rdiaz02/evamshiny` or `docker pull rdiaz02/evamrstudio`).